aimlfun/MiniCA/README.md

 ## Disclaimer

-Use for development / internal testing / deployment.
+Use for development / internal testing/deployment.
 It's great for learning and prototyping TLS/mTLS setups.
-It works for micro-services, and proof of concepts.
+It works for micro-services and proof of concepts.

 It is _not_ a replacement for a production-grade PKI or public CA.

 ---

 _Happy hacking & secure experimenting!_